 Long story short:

-The kayak marathon starts on 19 July 2025 at 10 am from Kuressaare Castle Park.
+The kayak marathon starts on 18 July 2026 at 10 am from Kuressaare Castle Park.
 The marathon distance is approximately 40/27 km.
 The track passes the islands of Abruka, Vahase, Linnusita, and Kasse.
 The long-distance track passes also the Väike-Tulpe island.
 Safety boats in cooperation with the Saaremaa Search and Rescue Team patrol the length of the course.

 Marathon participants have free catering on the race track (two pitstops in the middle of the race track on Abruka Island and Vahase Island).
 Catering is served at the finish area in Roomassaare Port.
 The afterparty and sauna take place in Roomassaare Port at around 18 pm.

 Registration is open for both short and long race distances, and during registration, you can mark yourself as a participant in a group race.
 Before the start, we allow these participants to group.
+The group leader on the 27km track is an experienced paddling instructor.We recommend paddling in a group, primarily for safety reasons, to those who have little kayaking experience or who want to enjoy traveling in company.

 Awards for the top three paddlers in the K1M, K1N, K2M, K2N, K2MIX competition classes.